 Dandelions, also known as Taraxacum officinale, are a type of flowering plant native to Europe, Asia and North America.

 As a member of the daisy family of plants, dandelions are related to dahlias, thistle, ragweed, lettuce, artichokes and sunflowers.

 Dandelions produce many small yellow flowers, called florets, which collectively form one flower head.
 Once it has finished flowering, the flower head dries out, the florets drop off and a seed head is formed.
-The seeds are then dispersed by the wind … or those looking to get a free wish.
+The dandelion seeds are then naturally dispersed by the wind … or those looking to score a free wish.

 Although dandelion is often overlooked as just a pesky weed, it can actually be a useful addition to both your kitchen and your medicine cabinet.
 Both the root and greens are packed with health-promoting properties and can be used to make everything from dandelion tea to super-nutritious salads.